kuadrat/data-slicer/paper/paper.md

 # Summary

 data-slicer is a python package that contains several functions and classes which provide modular Qt [@company00qt; @00riverbank] widgets, tools and utilities for the visualization of three-dimensional (3D) datasets.
 These building blocks can be combined freely to create new applications.
 Some of these building blocks are used within the package to form a graphical user interface (GUI) for 3D data visualization and manipulation: the Python Image Tool (PIT).
+The relation between different elements of the package and external software is schematically depicted in \autoref{fig2}.

 ## PIT
 PIT consists of a number of dynamic plot figures which allow browsing through